Russellville station

+Mandated by legislation passed in 1915 by the Arkansas General Assembly, depot construction was delayed by local disputes.
+It was completed by Iron Mountain Railway in early 1917 just a few months before Iron Mountain was acquired by the Missouri Pacific Railroad.

+In 1916, the existing railroad freight house was moved and rebuilt two blocks east to make way for the new depot.
+Located between present-day North Commerce Avenue and North Arkansas Avenue, it was demolished in the 1970s.

 The depot was listed on the National Register of Historic Places in 1992.

+In 1999, the depot was acquired by the city of Russellville.

 The statue placed in front of the depot, titled Mr. Conductor, has become a symbol of the thriving downtown market that has developed in recent years.
 He is posed, pocket watch in hand, calling any last passengers to hop aboard.
 Although his watch does not tell hours and minutes, it indeed shows the passing of time and once would have told many weary travelers where they would be headed next.
 Mr. Conductor has become a local personality, often photographed, decorated, and honored.